solankinitish/solankinitish/README.md

 - 👋 Hi, I’m Nitish Solanki
-- 👀 I’m interested in IOS development
+- 👀 I’m interested in IOS development.
-- 🌱 I’m currently learning SwiftUI & CoreData functionality in various use cases.
+- 🌱 I am currently learning UIKit to build IOS apps.
 - 💞️ I’m looking to collaborate on any project that I could be of help in.
 - 📫 You can reach me at nitishsolanki888@gmail.com